polo-language/bin-packer/README.md

 ### Methods

-#### Arguments:
+#### Arguments
 - `obj` is the object whose properties are to be binned.
 - `measure` is the `string` name of the sub-property giving the size to bin on.
 - `max` is the size of each bin.

-- `addOversize` defaults to `true`: any item larger than the size given by `max` is added to its own "oversized" bin at the tail of the returned array.
+- `addOversize` defaults to `true`: any item larger than the size given by `max` is added to its own 'oversized' bin at the tail of the returned array.
 If set to `false`, the last bin in the returned array contains an object with all of the oversized elements - note that in this case if there are no oversized elements, an empty object is appended to the array for consistency.

-#### Return value:
+### Algorithms
-An array of objects of the binned properties.
+Each algorithm returns an array of objects of the binned properties.

-### Algorithms:

 #### nextFit(obj, measure, max, addOversize)
 Naive algorithm: Opens a new bin whenever a file doesn't fit in the latest one.

 #### firstFit(obj, measure, max, addOversize)
 Better: Tries to fit new items in all opened bins before opening a new one.

 #### firstFitDecreasing(obj, measure, max, addOversize)
 Even better: Runs a sort first so the hardest to place items are put down first.

+### Utility method

+#### quicksortObj(obj, measure)
+Sorts the keys of `obj` on the value of the numeric property given by the string `measure`.
+An array of single-key objects is returned.

 ## Example
+Some JSON input:
 ```json
 { "0": { "size": 58,
          "att": 0.35 },